KonnexionsGmbH/ora_bench/README.md

 #### 2.2.2 Travis CI

-In Travis CI, the following two environment variables are defined per build for each of the databases listed in chapter [Introduction](#introduction):
+In Travis CI, the following two environment variables are defined per build for each of the databases listed in chapter [Introduction](#introduction) except for Oracle Database 11gR2 Express Edition for Linux x64 (db_11_2_xe):

 - `ORA_BENCH_BENCHMARK_DATABASE`
 - `ORA_BENCH_CONNECTION_SERVICE`